Data Loading

 }

-API routes export named HTTP method handlers, return Response objects directly, share the same context system as page routes, and are excluded from client bundles entirely.
+API routes export named HTTP method handlers or one default handler that branches on request.method, return Response objects directly, share the same context system as page routes, and are excluded from client bundles entirely.